lmigone/WetlandMapping_Toolkit/README.md

      - A **running date** (`running_date`)

 3. **Filtering Parameter Considerations:**
-   - These parameters can be adapted to better fit the characteristics or requirements of the landscape where the classification is applied.
+   - These parameters can be adapted to better fit the characteristics or requirements of the landscape where the methodology is applied.

 4. **LULC Classes Considerations:**
    - LULC classes should be identified by **integers** (e.g., Class "Crops" = 5).
 Any integer will work, but ensure that the class definitions are clearly documented within the script.